cjsheets/angular-trading-app/README.md

 ### To-Do

 * lint the code for each app (fix lint errors)
-* write tests for each app
+* write Mocha/Chai tests
 * change notification icon for different trade states
 * add typecasting to all possible functions
+* revert console.log to _log, disable in prod
+* improve masonry loading output

 ### License